T levels and the Post 16 Skills Plan

-In 2020, over 20,000 courses will be replaced with 15 routes into academic and technical options, known as T levels (stands for 'technical) as a result of the Post 16 Skills Plan (2016).
-They are an alternative to A levels, they are at level 3, last for two years, are for age 16 and above, and include a period of work experience.
+From September 2020 to 2023, over 20,000 courses are being replaced with 15 routes into academic and technical options, known as T levels (T stands for 'technical') as a result of the Post 16 Skills Plan (2016).
+They are an alternative to A levels and are at level 3.
+They last for two years, are for those aged 16 and above, and include a period of work experience.
 They will be equivalent to three A levels.

 Lord Sainsbury’s Report of the Independent Panel on Technical Education (2016) recommended each route has a common core which will include English, maths and digital skills, as well as a “specialisation towards a skilled occupation or set of occupations.”

 Applied general is a new category of Level 3 vocational qualification.
-Like T Levels they are taken over two years and are available both to young people over the age of 16 and adults.
+Like T Levels they are taken over two years and are available for those aged 16 and above.

 Applied general qualifications cover broader subject areas than T Levels.
 Rather than focusing on a specific occupation, learners are supported to develop transferable skills in areas such as science, business or sport.